mre/srcco.de/posts/why-kubernetes.rst

 I only listed options I personally looked into.
 All of them "work", but differ heavily in what interface they provide: Mesos can provide container orchestration, but does not provide a consistent API (compare `Marathon <https://mesosphere.github.io/marathon/api-console/index.html>`_ and `Chronos <https://mesos.github.io/chronos/docs/api.html>`_) and I haven't met anyone recently who uses it [#]_.
 AWS ECS, Beanstalk and Fargate are options to run containerized workloads, but like all proprietary AWS products, they demand a certain commitment to AWS' way of doing things.
 This means having a non-extensible AWS API with rate limiting [#]_, and relying on AWS Lambda as "glue".
-AWS ECS is used by many organizations and has proofen to be a reliable option, but it only provides a limited set of features and a non-extensible API. `Blox <https://blox.github.io/>`_ tried to address some of the shortcomings, but it seems to have stalled (`last commit >1 year ago <https://github.com/blox/blox/commits/dev>`_).
+AWS ECS is used by many organizations and has proven to be a reliable option, but it only provides a limited set of features and a non-extensible API. `Blox <https://blox.github.io/>`_ tried to address some of the shortcomings, but it seems to have stalled (`last commit >1 year ago <https://github.com/blox/blox/commits/dev>`_).
 Nomad seems to be a great project with focus on simplicity and good integration with the HashiCorp landscape, but it comes with a much more narrow, non-extensible HTTP API.